Sameed11/Sameed11/README.md

 ## Currently

 Working through LLM application engineering — retrieval pipelines, evaluation, serving.
-It gets pinned here when there's a result worth defending.
+It gets pinned here when the ongoing work is done.